-Workplace Safety Legislation and Other Matters Amendment Act 2022: Removes perpetrator notification and attendance at Victims of Crime Assistance Tribunal hearings related to family violence or sexual offences.
-VLRC recommended this in our 2018 review of the Victims of Crime Assistance Act 1996.
+Workplace Safety Legislation and Other Matters Amendment Act 2022 received assent on the 16th of March 2022.
+The Act removes perpetrator notification and attendance at Victims of Crime Assistance Tribunal hearings related to family violence or sexual offences.
+The VLRC recommended this in our 2018 review of the Victims of Crime Assistance Act 1996.

 10 March 2022